InfinityRift/vg-match-analysis/plans.md

 ## General improvements

- * The match list should say which ones have telemetry data available, so you don't have to click through, but you already know beforehand which ones to not bother clicking
  * Have faculty start to give letter grades in their subjects, and put them next to the faculty member's name, but on the right, in big letters